PrashastiTripathi/Home-Automation/README.md

 # Home-Automation
-Home Automation Using Arduino And BlynkIot
+Home Automation Using ESP 32 And BlynkIot